-Public submissions are invited on this Assessment Report.
-Comments are specifically sought on the scientific aspects of this Application, in particular, information relevant to the safety assessment of food derived from insect-protected, herbicide-tolerant cotton line GHB119.
+The Assessment Report was advertised for public comment between 5 July 2010 and 16 August 2010.
+Comments were specifically requested on the scientific aspects of this Application, in particular, information relevant to the safety assessment of food derived from cotton line GHB119.
+As this Application was assessed under a General Procedure, there was one round of public comment.